 Julie Davis Basile – Fine Art Photographer

 As a fine art photographer my studio has no walls or boundaries but instead works in an “open range” environment.
-I strive to be in that moment in time that captures life or maybe even death, two things we cannot escape from.
+I strive to be in that moment in time that captures that essence of time that may never be seen again.
 Each time I press my camera’s shutter button, I hope to capture a moment that cannot be duplicated or relived.
-Hopefully, its essence measured in only hundredths of a second will come back to reveal itself again in my photos.
-I try to capture images or create art pieces that makes you pause, because in today’s world we are all moving too fast to notice the fleeting details of life.
+Hopefully, its essence measured in only hundredths of a second will come back to reveal itself in my photos.
+I try to capture images or create art pieces that makes you pause, think or wonder.
+Because, in today’s world we are all moving too fast to notice the fleeting details of life.

 Born and raised in New Mexico, I have always been in awe of the light and color not found in other states.
 The terrain is often harsh, the weather unpredictable at times, but as a photographer and graphic designer I am always searching for that perfect image that will turn into a fine art photography piece for my collection.